 Eating utensils include plates, knives, forks, spoons, glasses, cups, napkins, or straws.
 The sale of prepared food by restaurants, taverns, delicatessens, or other establishments engaged in selling food that fits within the definition of prepared food is subject to Sales Tax.

-For more information, see Sales of Food and Food Ingredients, Candy, Dietary Supplements, and Soft Drinks Sold by a Grocery Store.
+For more information, see Technical Bulletins TB-70, Sales of Food and Food Ingredients, Candy, Dietary Supplements, and Soft Drinks Sold by a Grocery Store, and TB-71, Sales of Prepared Food by Food Service Providers.